dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 Worth noting that for 10.12 -&gt; 10.13.5, you would need to fake the iGPU to the same values in the Kaby Lake guide, as this was before native Coffee Lake iGPU showed up.

-We also add 2 more properties, framebuffer-patch-enable and framebuffer-stolenmem.
+We also add 2 more properties, `framebuffer-patch-enable` and `framebuffer-stolenmem`.
 The first enables patching via WhateverGreen.kext, and the second sets the min stolen memory to 19MB.
-This is usually unnecessary, as this can be configured in BIOS.
+This is usually unnecessary, as this can be configured in BIOS(64 or 96MB recommended).

 I added another section as well that shows a fake `device-id` for the i3-8100's UHD 630.
 This has a different device id than the UHD 630 found on the 8700k, for instance, \(`3e918086` vs `3e928086` \).